GEMINI-Medicine/Rgemini/README.md

 remotes::install_github("GEMINI-Medicine/Rgemini", build_vignettes = TRUE)
 ```

+Alternatively, you can `git clone` the `Rgemini` repository from the `main` branch, and then run `devtools::install("/path/to/repo", repos = NULL, type="source")`.

-If the installation method above does not work, please try one of the following:
+If the installation methods above do not work, please try one of the following:

 1. Install using `pak::pkg_install("GEMINI-Medicine/Rgemini")`.
 2. Download the latest source tarball from the [package releases](https://github.com/GEMINI-Medicine/Rgemini/tags) to some directory such as `/path/to/tarball` and run `install.packages("/path/to/tarball", repos = NULL, type="source")`.